Chinese scientists claim triple antiviral therapy could fight coronavirus - .

-A team of Chinese scientists has shown that the combination of three antiviral drugs is “promising” for the treatment of COVID-19 in patients with mild or moderate disease.
+A team of Chinese scientists has found that the combination of three antiviral drugs is “promising” for the treatment of COVID-19 in patients with mild or moderate disease.

 Specifically, researchers have found that early treatment with a triple therapy of interferon beta-1b, lopinavir-ritonavir, and ribavirin is safe and shortens the duration of viral excretion compared to the drug lopinavir-ritonavir alone: an average of seven days vs 12.

-These are the results of a phase II randomized clinical trial and the authors of the study state that larger phase III studies are needed with critically ill patients to confirm whether this triple antiviral therapy can provide a clinical benefit. significant.
+These are the results of a phase II randomized clinical trial and the authors of the work affirm that larger phase III studies and patients in a critical situation are needed to confirm if this triple antiviral therapy can provide a clinically benefit. significant.

 And it is that, in the most seriously ill patients, the virus has had more time to replicate.